judithorvathsv/InventoryManagementSystem-containerization/README.md

 # Inventory Management System

 ## Run the app
-- Double click on the vbs
+- Start the backend from Visual Studio
-- Double click on sln
+- Open the frontend in Visual Studio Code, install dependencies: npm install
-- Inside Visual Studio push F5
+- Run the frontend: npm run dev
-- Click on Login
+- Click the login button in the running app

 ## Overview
 The Inventory Management System is designed for tracking, purchase management, and order processing.
 This application features a .NET Web API backend and a React frontend, providing a user-friendly interface.